 186. A staff representative body has been established and is in function as per regulation 8.1(b) of the Staff Regulations.
+The staff representative body, i.e. the Staff Council, includes two full-time staff, one Staff Council Officer and one Staff Council Assistant, elected from staff recruited on established posts.
 Based on experience to date, the election of the Staff Council Officer and Assistant may have a negative impact on the operations of the sections from which these representatives are elected.
 In order to alleviate any such negative impact, it is proposed to establish the posts of one P-3 Staff Council Officer and one GS-OL Staff Council Assistant without an increase to the overall Court budget.
 Costs of these positions will be shared by all organs of the Court.